 Harassment, Sexual Harassment and Discrimination in the Workplace

-Harassment is a type of employment discrimination that explicity violates the following: Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990.
+Harassment is a type of employment discrimination that explicitly violates the following: Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990.
 Harassment is any form of unwelcome conduct based on race, color, religion, sex, pregnancy, national origin, age, disability or genetic information.

 Leaves of Absence